-Requests to change specialty track in the DNP Program
+Requests to change specialty track

-Students who are considering a change of course sequencing or change in track in the DNP program, must consult with their faculty advisor.
+Students who are considering a change of course sequencing or change in track must consult with their faculty advisor.
 Following consultation with the faculty advisor, students who desire to change tracks must submit a request in writing to the DNP Program Director and the Chairperson of the GAPR Committee.
 The document should state the request and indicate the reason for the request.
 A decision for the change will be based on space availability, the student's reason for requesting the change, the student's prior academic performance, and the approval of the faculty in the requested track.
 The student and faculty advisor will be notified of the committee decision in writing by the GAPR Committee.
 The student should be aware that making this change may affect progression in the program.